stephenmcd/curiodb/README.md

 As alluded to in the configuration example above, CurioDB also supports a HTTP/JSON API, as well as the same wire protocol that Redis implements over TCP.
-Commands are issued with POST requests containing a JSON map with a single `args` key, containing an Array of arguments.
-Responses are returned as a JSON map with a single `result` key:
+Commands are issued with POST requests containing a JSON Object with a single `args` key, containing an Array of arguments.
+Responses are returned as a JSON Object with a single `result` key:

 ```
 $ curl -X POST -d '{"args": ["set", "foo", "bar"]}' http://127.0.0.1:2600